 Why This Framework Sticks

-If you want to see how the 5 Forces apply to your specific salon, apply for Level Up Academy.
+If you want to see how the Five Forces apply to your specific salon, apply to work with me.
 On the strategy call, we'll identify which of the five forces is weakest in your business and build your roadmap from there.

 Stop trying to fix your salon one piece at a time.
 Fix the whole thing.